Prieska

+Geography

+Prieska is 240 kilometers south of Kimberley and lies on the R357 road.

 History

-It developed from a place to which farmers migrated when the pans were full, after rains.
+Prieska developed from a place to which farmers migrated when the pans were full, after rains.
 It was originally named Prieschap, the name is derived from Korana and means ‘place of the lost she-goat’.
-An 1874 resolution of the Beaufort West presbytery of Dutch Reformed Church to establish a congregation in Prieska, came to fruition on 11 Mar 1878.
+An 1874 resolution of the Beaufort West presbytery of Dutch Reformed Church to establish a congregation in Prieska, came to fruition on 11 March 1878.
 Prieska was administered by a village management board from 1882 and attained municipal status in 1892.
-In 2011 the town had a population of 14,246.
+As of 2011, the town has a population of 14,246.

+Historically, many residents of Prieska worked at the nearby Koegas mine which extracted and processed blue asbestos.

-The 1878 murders
+1878 murders

-In October 1878 at Luisdraai near Koegas a group of Korana and San indigenous people were savagely attacked by a 'military patrol' and 46 were killed.
+In October 1878, at Luisdraai, near Koegas, a group of Korana and San indigenous people were savagely attacked by a 'military patrol' and 46 were killed.
 It later came to light that the indigenous people were killed in cold blood, after being disarmed and taken prisoner, eleven of the slain were women and children.
 The perpetrators were mounted militia, consisting of several white and Griqua farmers.

-Koegas Asbestos Mine

-Many residents, historically, worked at the nearby Koegas mine which extracted and processed blue asbestos.

-The town is 240 km south of Kimberley and lies on the R357 road.